CORONA DIAMANTATA PER CAROTATRICE

 Thickness of the material to be drilled:

-The thickness of the material to be drilled is instead the fundamental data for choosing the height of the body of your diamond core bit for core drilling.
-Diamond core bits range from a cutting thickness of 170mm to 1000mm.
-Read the paragraph: “dry or wet diamond core bit?” to check the various heights available.
+The thickness of the material being drilled is the key factor in choosing the body height of your diamond core bit.
+Diamond core bits range from 170mm to 1000mm in cutting depth.
+Read the section "Dry or wet diamond core bit?" to see the various available heights.

-Diamond crown for Hilti, Makita and Wurth core drills
+Diamond core bit for Hilti, Makita, and Wurth core drills

-Another fundamental aspect for choosing your next diamond core bit for core drilling is the type of machine you need to use.
-Standard diamond core bits usually have an M16 or UNC 11/4″ attachment.
-That said, it is possible to purchase separately the adapters needed to use professional diamond core bits also on Hilti, Wurth machines or manual drills.
+Another key aspect when choosing your next diamond core bit for core drilling is the type of machine you'll be using.
+Standard diamond core bits typically have an M16 or UNC 1 1/4" connection.
+That said, you can purchase adapters separately to use professional diamond core bits on Hilti, Wurth machines, or handheld drills.

-If you want to use your diamond core bit with a classic drill, you can use SDS Plus, SDS Max adapters.
-However, I strongly advise you not to exaggerate with the size of the hole and the cutting depth.
-If you need to make holes larger than Ø80mm or with depths greater than 150mm, use a professional core drill.
+If you want to use your diamond core bit with a conventional drill, you can use SDS Plus or SDS Max adapters.
+However, I strongly recommend that you avoid overdoing the hole size and cutting depth.
+If you need to drill holes larger than 80mm in diameter or deeper than 150mm, use a professional core drill.

-Small fundamental tip: if I use your drill to make holes with diamond crowns, make sure to remove the percussion function .
-The diamond cuts by abrasion and would be greatly affected by the percussion on the cut material.
-Consequence: your diamond crown loses its cutting edge, or worse, the teeth detach.
+A quick tip: if you use your drill to drill holes with diamond core bits, be sure to turn off the hammer function .
+Diamond cuts by abrasion and would be significantly affected by the impact on the material being cut.
+The result: your diamond core bit will lose its cutting edge, or worse, the teeth will come loose.

 Dry or wet diamond core bit?

-It is very difficult to analyze this topic in a few lines, so let's get straight to the point.
-Wet diamond core bits (using water) are definitely better performing than dry ones.
+It's very difficult to analyze this topic in just a few lines, so let's get straight to the point.
+Wet diamond core bits (using water) are definitely more efficient than dry ones.

-Water acts as a coolant and lubricator, ensuring that your diamond core bit for core drilling will perform much better.
-Dry diamond core bits are typically used when using water could cause precarious damage to the structure being drilled.
+Water acts as a coolant and lubricator, ensuring significantly superior cutting performance from your diamond core drill bit.
+Dry diamond core bits are typically used when the use of water could potentially cause damage to the structure being drilled.

-Nord produces different diamond crown solutions for core drilling machines:
+Nord produces various diamond core bit solutions for core drilling machines:

 FORLD : Dry diamond crown, M16 connection – Ø32mm up to Ø200mm – Body height 170mm